gao-hongnan/dummy-repo/{{cookiecutter.project_slug}}/README.md

     - Run: `cookiecutter <template-path-or-url>`
     - Follow the prompts to customize your new project.

+    - Better use cruft to manage the project.

 2. **Navigate to your new project directory**:

     - `cd <your-new-project>`